Legitcode/ReactJSNews/_posts/2016-03-13-webpack-in-production.md

 ```

 It looks like a standard react-router setup, except a couple things are different.
 For one, there's way too many routes to have them all in this file, so we are importing the main route object into this file.
 Second, we are using `match` on the client side.
 Without matching first, the client side would try to render before the splits were downloaded causing an error.
 You can read a little more about match on the client [here](https://github.com/reactjs/react-router/issues/1990#issuecomment-141350392).

+Next, we are using Ryan Florence's awesome [async-props](https://github.com/ryanflorence/async-props) library for loading data into components.
+It allows me to load data from an api before the server renders components.
+It will pass the data down to the client for the client-side render, and then data will load as you navigate to new pages automatically.

 ###Routes